 Concerned about nature conservation and sustainability Ciska launched a nature conservation art project at museum Museon in The Hague, presenting a collecting of art objects Nature Goodie Bags resembling ladies handbags made from garbage recovered from the beaches during summer Beach Clean Ups.
 Different perhaps in visual appearance from her other works of art, the collection does share Ciska's signature and philosophy of addressing social and environmental issues through art.
 As art activist Ciska started advocating about the consequences of human waste dump and initiated garbage cleaning projects and workshops in which she encourages participants to help cleaning up garbage waste, using the material to create luxury art bags from the collected waste material.
 The participants are free to take their creations back home, thus actively contributing in cleaning nature from human waste and plastic.

 In 2010 Ciska was awarded The Green Apple Award by the University of California (UCLA), USA, for "An Outstanding Contribution to a Sustainable Lifestyle” and

 2005 - present

 Active as independent Fine Artist, Conceptual Artist and Art Activist.
-Artist member of Art Society Arti et Amicitiae Amsterdam The Netherlands and Arti et Industriae The Hague.
-Registration as Fine Artist at RKD ( Rijksdienst Dienst voor kunsthistorische Documentatie no 309687
+Artist member of STROOM The Hague (Haagse Kunstenaars) as well as Art Society Arti et Amicitiae Amsterdam The Netherlands and registration as Fine Artist at RKD ( Rijksdienst Dienst voor kunsthistorische Documentatie no 309687

 2000 - 2005